jgavirias13/orm-vs-optimized-sql/README.md

 ---

 ## 📌 Scenarios
-1. **Slow ORM query** – Using default JPA/Hibernate mapping.
+1. **Unoptimized ORM query** – Using default JPA/Hibernate mapping carelessly, highlighting N+1 issues, heavy fetch joins, etc.
+2. **Optimized ORM query** – Leveraging framework features (e.g., projections, fetch strategies, batch size, indexes) to make ORM queries more efficient.
-2. **Optimized native SQL** – Hand-crafted SQL + index.
+3. **Optimized native SQL** – Using hand-crafted SQL queries, indexes, and database-level tuning.

-Each scenario will be benchmarked and compared.
+This structure shows that ORMs are valuable when used consciously and optimized, and that the comparison is fair against optimized SQL.

 ---